List of DC Comics characters: K: Keeg Bovo

-Keeg Bovo is a character appearing in American comic books published by Marvel Comics.

-Keeg Bovo is a life form from another dimension called "the Negative Space".
+Keeg Bovo is an entity from another dimension called "the Negative Space".
 As Larry Trainor flew his plane into a radioactive field, Keeg Bovo was connected to Larry as his "Negative Spirit".
 This connection was unbeknownst to him for years, believing he had been transformed into a metahuman with negative powers, but eventually, Larry learnt how to summon and control Keeg from his body.

 Keeg Bovo in other media

 Keeg Bovo appears in Doom Patrol.

 Karen Keeny

 Karen Keeny is a character who appears in Year One: Batman/Scarecrow (July 2005).
 She is the mother of Jonathan Crane.

 Karen is the youngest daughter in a long line of Georgia gentry from Arlen.
 She was raised by her strict mother and grandmother, which led to her having a rebellious youth.
 Karen meets Gerald Crane, going into a short relationship and later becoming pregnant.
 She was not allowed to raise her child – even the naming was done by her grandmother.

 Karen moved to Latham, marrying a man named Charlie Jarvis, who was abusive and jealous, wanting above all the deed to the family mansion, which she didn't have.
 When her son came back to kill his last remaining relatives, Charlie became more jealous, as she received strange letters under her maiden name.
 When Scarecrow comes to her house, he kills Jarvis and was going to kill Karen and her infant daughter when Batman arrives and stops him.

 Knowing all the people he had killed, Karen felt guilty for Jonathan's deeds and contemplated suicide, but talked out of it by Deadman.